You have not added any Projects to your Planner

 Remove from my nightIndependent Project Map # 79

-Rosary SolimantoWeight, Royal Conservatory of Music273 Bloor Street West (The performance walk will be active and constantly moving on Bloor Street West, between Avenue Road and Bathurst Street, with a hub out front of the Royal Conservatory of Music.), (845) 443-1807 Performance Art
+Rosary SolimantoWeight, The Royal Conservatory of Music273 Bloor Street West (The performance walk will be active and constantly moving on the Bloor Street Culture Corridor, between Avenue Road and Bathurst Street, with a hub out front of The Royal Conservatory of Music), (845) 443-1807 Performance Art

 Participate in the endurance performance.
 20lb steel boots will be worn for 12 hours by a performer with multiple sclerosis.
 Exploring prejudicial misconceptions about invisible illnesses.
 You may try on steel boots, talk with performer and join the walk.

 Remove from my nightIndependent Project Map # 80